KamilLelonek/ImageAnalysis/README.md

 3. Do previous operation for two images that you want to compare.

-4. Set name of your images to compare in `Main.scala` and run the program.
+4. ArrayList name of your images to compare in `Main.scala` and run the program.